TartanMalcolm/Dreamcatching/README.md

 #### Attributing

-On request, provide the Impact Report for a given Help or Jitter.
+On request (Observation Event), provide the Impact Report for a given Help or Jitter.

     1. Attributing
         - Actor: Attributor (bot)